Barcelona climate facts

 Barcelona sea temperature.
 In Barcelona, the water temperature and the sunny days are perfect to enjoy a good swim in the sea or a walk around the beach.
 The average temperature is around 18.5º (65F), and locals usually start getting in the water around June and keep flocking the beaches until end of September: outside of these months only Barceloneta neighbors, neoprene-dressed surfers and Nordic tourists are seen taking a bath.
 By the way, you’ll find more information on the Barcelona beaches in this other post.

-But wait!
+AND BONUS!
 Are there any natural catastrophes related to the Barcelona climate?
-Share this post to discover it:

 Natural Catastrophes in Barcelona?
 Not at all: Barcelona is located by the Mediterranean sea, which is too small to generate hurricanes or dangerous tsunamis.
 There are the occasional tornadoes, but they are small and isolated and don’t do much more damage than maybe blowing up a roof or uprooting a few trees, so they are considered a rarity – not a disaster.
 Floods used to happen in the past, when spring and autumn showers suddenly filled the torrents and flooded the coastal villages built along them, but nowadays those torrents flow underground or in canals, and don’t bother the population that much anymore.
 As for droughts, they do occasionally happen (in 2015-16 there wasn’t any rain for over 90 days), but our good reservoir system filled with mountain rivers is usually enough to prevent emergencies.
 We do suffer forest fires in the summer, though – Not in Barcelona, but mostly in the countryside counties such as those in Bages 1994 and 1998.
 As for non weather-related catastrophes, strong earthquakes aren’t common at all either: the last big one happened in 1428.
 Small earthquakes do happen, though, since we are located on top of a tectonic fault, but most of the time the population doesn’t even feels it, they are only recorded by special detectors, or if they do feel them, it’s experienced as something uncommon and sort of exciting but not really dangerous.